uzluisf/pear-doc/content/docs/quickstart.md

 The content directory is where all the documents (posts, other pages, etc.) for the website live.
 Under this directory, Pear recognizes anything under a `posts` directory as a post.
+Everything else is a page which include files and other directories directly under the content directory.

+It's specified as `content: your-content-dir` in the YAML configuration file.
+See [Config](https://uzluisf.github.io/pear-doc/docs/config/) for more information.

 ## The template directory

-The template directory is used for the Mustache templates.
-This directory must contain a directory named `partials` which stores the partial templates.
+The template directory is used to store the Mustache templates.
+This directory must contain a directory named `partials` which contains the partial templates.

+It's specified as `template: your-template-dir` in the YAML configuration file.
+See [Config](https://uzluisf.github.io/pear-doc/docs/config/) for more information.

 ## The include directory

 The include directory is used for all the static files such as images, CSS files, JS files, etc.

+It's specified as `template: your-include-dir` in the YAML configuration file.
+See [Config](https://uzluisf.github.io/pear-doc/docs/config/) for more information.

+It's worth noting that regardless how the include directory is named, Pear always makes it available to the templates in the global variable `site` as `site.include`.
+See [Templates](https://uzluisf.github.io/pear-doc/docs/templates/) for more information.

 ## The output directory

 The output directory contains the generated HTML for the site.

+It's specified as `template: your-output-dir` in the YAML configuration file.
+See [Config](https://uzluisf.github.io/pear-doc/docs/config/) for more information.

 # Configuration

 The configuration of Pear is handled by a single file at the root of your project, `config.yaml`.
-If the file doesn't exist a set of defaults will be used, but if you wish to change any settings you'll have to create it.
+If the file doesn't exist at the moment `pear` is run, then one will be created with some default settings.

-One powerful thing about Pear's configuration file, is that everything in it, mynt setting or not, is made available to templates.
+One powerful thing about Pear's configuration file, is that everything in it, Pear setting or not, is made available to templates.
 This can be taken advantage of in many ways.
 For example, you could add a title or author attribute for use in templates and then if you ever need to change that information, all you have to do is update it in your site's config rather than in every template.

+This also means that the templates must be organized according to how the data is made available in the configuration file.

 # Templates